Zafar Ansari: Retirement

 On 26 April 2017, at age 25, Ansari announced his retirement from professional cricket with immediate effect.
 He did not regard himself as a super-successful cricketer, such as Joe Root or Moeen Ali, so retirement did not feel like he was giving up something.
 He stated he had always maintained that cricket was just one part of his life, and that he had other ambitions that he wanted to fulfil.
 Ansari had a wide worldview and interests.
 Two years after retiring from cricket he said "On a day to day basis I think I’m a happier person."

 Career after cricket

 Since cricket, he has worked for "Just for Kids Law, a legal charity supporting young people with immigration, housing or school issues" and Inquest.

-In 2021 he was appointed as one of the five members of the Independent Commission for Equity in Cricket set up by the England and Wales Cricket Board to tackle racism in the sport.
+In 2021 he was appointed as one of the five members of the Independent Commission for Equity in Cricket set up by the England and Wales Cricket Board to tackle inequity in the sport.

 Ansari was called to the bar in 2021 and practices at Blackstone Chambers.